Sir Isaac Newton first presented his three

 side force which is perpendicular to the flight direction, such as the

-banking turn of an aircraft, or a thrown,
+banking turn of an aircraft.

 If the force remains constant, and is applied perpendicular to the motion,

 the resulting path is a circular arc.
 The radius of the circle is called

 the radius of curvature (R) and it depends on the relative magnitude

 of the velocity (V) and the acceleration (a) generated by the side force.

 R = V^2 / a

 (banked aircraft brought to wings level)

 the object continues in a straight line motion as described by the first law.